3 Main Problems When You Apply Singapore PR For Spouse

 Since 2009, the Singapore government has cut down the number of approved Singapore PR applications by 50%.
 In 2012, the Immigration Act was amended to penalise marriages of convenience or sham marriages for the purpose of gaining an immigration advantage, like permanent residence (PR).

-As a result, it may be more difficult for Singapore citizens or PRs to get approval when they apply Singapore PR for spouse.
+As a result, it may be more difficult to get approval when they apply Singapore PR for spouse.

 2. Approval Is Not Automatic

 It is a common misconception that by virtue of marriage to a Singapore citizen or Permanent Resident (PR), approval is automatically granted when you apply Singapore PR for spouse.
 However, you should note that the Immigration & Checkpoints Authority (ICA) assesses each application holistically based on a range of criteria, including your financial ability to support your family, as the sponsor.

 In addition, the evaluation of your PR application for your spouse depends on many other factors, like your spouse’s age, salary, length of stay and number of taxes paid in Singapore, how long you have been married, if you have children, to name a few, some of which are beyond your control.